Nicotinamidase

-Thus, the two substrates of this enzyme are nicotinamide and H_{2}O, whereas its two products are nicotinate and NH_{3}.
+The enzyme characterised from Aspergillus niger and mammalian liver hydrolyses nicotinamide to nicotinic acid and ammonia.
+This reaction is part of the salvage pathway for nicotinamide adenine dinucleotide.
+Inhibition of the enzyme has been suggested as a mechanism of insect control.

+The prodrug, pyrazinamide, is converted into the bacteriostatic pyrazinoic acid by this enzyme in Mycobacterium tuberculosis.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is nicotinamide amidohydrolase.
 Other names in common use include nicotinamide deaminase, nicotinamide amidase, and YNDase.
-This enzyme participates in nicotinate and nicotinamide metabolism.